Read in 6 minutes

 Once you enter the login credentials and click the

 Sign in button you will taken to the GitLab Welcome page.

-The first thing that you will want to do is to edit your user profile.
+The first thing you will want to do is to edit your user profile.
 Click on the user avatar (upper-right corner) and from the drop down menu, select

 Here you can change your Name, Email and other profile information and settings.
 Make the changes according to your liking.

 Update Profile settings button and shortly you will receive a confirmation email to the address you provided.
 To confirm your account follow the instructions provided in the email.

 3. Changing Username

 To access the Profile page, click on the